rarezhang/neural_networks_deep_learning/pytorch/compute_cnn_parameters.md

 kernel_size: the size of the filter that is run over the images
 stride: controls the stride for the cross-correlation, how far the filter is moved after each computation
-padding: pads the input volume with __2*padding__ around the border
+padding: pads the input volume with _padding__ around the border

 ----------------------------------------------------------------------

-# In each Conv Layer the network tries to understand the basic patterns
+## In each Conv Layer the network tries to understand the basic patterns

 For example:
 1. In the First layer, the network tries to learn patterns and edges.